Jerome H. Barkow

+Jerome H. Barkow (January 18, 1944 – April 30, 2024) was a Canadian anthropologist who was an early pioneer in the field of evolutionary psychology.

+He was most recently a professor emeritus at Dalhousie University.

+Biography

-Jerome H. Barkow is a Canadian anthropologist at Dalhousie University who has made important contributions to the field of evolutionary psychology.
-He received a BA in Psychology from Brooklyn College in 1964 and a PhD in Human Development from the University of Chicago in 1970.
-He is Professor of Social Anthropology at Dalhousie University and a Distinguished International Fellow at the Institute of Cognition and Culture, Queen's University Belfast (Northern Ireland).
-He also serves on the Board of Directors of METI (Messaging Extraterrestrial Intelligence).
+Barkow received a BA in Psychology from Brooklyn College in 1964 and a PhD in Human Development from the University of Chicago in 1970.
+Formerly a professor of Social Anthropology at Dalhousie University, he retired as professor emeritus in 2008, and was an honorary professor at Queen's University Belfast (Northern Ireland) from 2010 to 2017.

-Barkow has published on topics ranging from sex workers in Nigeria to the kinds of sentients SETI might find.
+Barkow published on topics ranging from sex workers in Nigeria to the kinds of sentients SETI might find.
 He is best known as the author of Darwin, Sex, and Status: Biological Approaches to Mind and Culture (1989).
 In 1992, together with Leda Cosmides and John Tooby, Barkow edited the influential book The Adapted Mind: Evolutionary Psychology and the Generation of Culture.
 In 2006, he edited Missing the Revolution: Darwinism for Social Scientists.

+Barkow died at the age of 80 on April 30, 2024 from esophageal cancer.